 Men's Residence Halls

 Kennedy Hall, built in 1960, is a two-story residence hall housing men.
-It was completely renovated and restored in 2003.
+It was completely restored and renovated in 2003.

 Grier Hall, built in 1956, is a modern building in the colonial style, housing 106 men.
-It was completely renovated and restored in 2001.
+It was completely restored and renovated in 2001.

 Pressly Hall, built in 1959, in the same style of architecture, houses an equal number of men.
 It was completely restored and renovated in 2002.

-McQuiston Hall (Honors Housing), built in 1938, originally housed students from Erskine’s Theological Seminary, but today houses two floors of traditional undergrad men right in the heart of the main campus.
+McQuiston Hall (Honors Housing), built in 1938, originally housed students from Erskine’s Theological Seminary, but today houses two floors of traditional undergraduate men right in the heart of the main campus.